- About DCC

-Taconic Hall provides classrooms and laboratories for instruction as well as faculty offices in the following areas: Business Department; Behavioral Sciences; and Engineering, Architecture and Computer Technologies.
+Taconic Hall provides classrooms and laboratories for instruction as well as faculty offices in the following areas: Business, Aviation and Construction Technologies; Behavioral Sciences; and Engineering Technology.

 DCC is proud to be the only community college in our region to offer on-campus housing, allowing students to combine the quality and affordability of a DCC education with the experience of living away at college.

 The fully furnished, contemporary suites in Conklin Hall feature large bedrooms; two bathrooms; kitchenette with sink, microwave and refrigerator; and living room.
 Building amenities include a multi-purpose atrium, lounges on each floor and laundry facilities.
 Designed for student safety, comfort and convenience, the residence hall is located close to academic buildings and adjacent to parking lot D.

-Students from counties other than Dutchess and Putnam must have a high school average of at least 75 and those who have stronger academic records will have an advantage in the housing award process.
+Students from counties other than Dutchess and Putnam must have a high school average of at least 75.
 Those who do not meet the academic requirements may attend DCC but not live on campus until completing at least one full-time semester and demonstrating satisfactory progress.
-Students transferring from another college with a GPA of below 2.0 will be individually considered for housing.
+Students transferring from another college must have a 2.0 GPA to be considered for housing.